Delirious (1991 film)

-Delirious is a 1991 American romantic fantasy comedy film directed by Tom Mankiewicz, written by Lawrence J. Cohen and Fred Freeman, and starring John Candy, Mariel Hemingway, Emma Samms, Raymond Burr (in his last feature film role), David Rasche, Dylan Baker, and Charles Rocket.
-It tells the story of the lead soap opera writer who hits his head, finds himself in the setting of the soap opera he works on, and anything he types on his typewriter happens.
-The film used Prince's 1982 song as its title theme.
+Delirious is a 1991 American fantasy comedy film directed by Tom Mankiewicz and written by Lawrence J. Cohen and Fred Freeman.
+It stars John Candy, Mariel Hemingway, Emma Samms, Raymond Burr, David Rasche, Dylan Baker, and Charles Rocket.
+Candy plays Jack Gable, the head writer of a television soap opera who, after suffering a head injury, awakens in the fictional town in which his series is set and discovers that whatever he writes on his typewriter becomes reality.